jpetersen626/ames_housing_analysis/README.md

 |**saleprice**|*int64*|train_cleaned|Sale price $$.|

 For more information about the data, refer to the original data dictionary from the data set here: http://jse.amstat.org/v19n3/decock/DataDocumentation.txt.

+### Summary of Analysis

+When first looking at the data, I just looked at all correlations between the different numerical and categorical values against sale price to find relationships.
+I mostly focused on the features in the data that corresponded to things that could be renovated.
+Once I had a list of the features that seemed to have an impact on sale price, I built a model based around those features to predict housing price to see which ones had the strongest positive or negative impact.
+The model was then tuned up for optimal results.

+### Conclusions/Recommendations